Hillary Hawkins: 2010s

 Hawkins is an actress, screenwriter, producer of Stuck For a Reason, aired on ABC, CBS, NBC and FOX on African American Short Films.
 She is also actress, screenwriter, producer of A Pill for Two and winner Best Actress Award in a Drama.

 The film is based on Hawkins' full-length play Jaded The Musical which was produced at The Secret Theatre in 2013 and developed at Scratch Night at Theatre for the New City in 2012.
 In addition to being playwright, lyricist, composer of Jaded The Musical, Hillary is playwright of Sherri, developed in the Women's Work Project, produced by New Perspectives Theatre Company.

 Hawkins is a voice actress that has been nominated for 3 Voice Arts Awards: Outstanding Audiobook Narration – Teens (2014), Metaphysical Best Voiceover (2015) and Author Performance, Best Voiceover (2018.)
 From 2013 to 2018, Hillary narrated over 100 audiobooks including Your Word Is Your Wand and The Game of Life and How to Play It by Florence Scovel Shinn, Creative Mind and Creative Mind And Success by Ernest Holmes and Feeling is the Secret and At Your Command by Neville Goddard.
 She also narrated several books of the Bible.

 On August 26, 2017, Hillary voiced Annia Antoninus on the conceptual album 20s A Difficult Age by Marcus Orelias.

 In 2017, Ronimo Games released Awesomenauts Soundtrack – Dizzy Character Theme with vocals by Hillary Hawkins.

 Voice Actress Hillary performed numerous voiceovers for clients such as Lego, Disney, Make-A-Wish Foundation, Scholastic, ADRA, DCCC, American Red Cross and UNICEF.

-In addition to being an actress, Hillary Hawkins is a female martial artist with a black belt in Karate.
+In addition to being an actress, Hillary Hawkins is a martial artist with a black belt in Karate.
 Actress Martial Artist Hillary Hawkins is the female martial artist in the black karate gi with a black belt striking in the 2017 Star Wars Target Commercial.

 In 2018, Hillary worked as an ADR Voice Match on the film Acrimony directed by Tyler Perry.

 On January 18, 2019, Hillary Hawkins released The Case Files.
 Hawkins who is the creator, animation writer, director, producer, artist, animator and voice actress for the animated drama series refers to the show as a "Child Protective Series."
 Hawkins previously worked in Child Protective Services, like the animated character she created named Hope.

 On February 7, 2019, Hillary Hawkins released Heart2Heart, an American animated series and cartoon music group that sings children's songs, jazz songs and love songs.
 Hillary Hawkins is creator, singer, songwriter, composer, director, voice actress, artist and producer of the cartoon musical.